 |Under 40||48 months|

 |40 plus||24 months|

 If a certificate holder becomes aware of a decrease in their medical fitness due to injury or illness, which may render them unable to exercise the privileges of their licence, or becomes aware that they are pregnant, they must inform their Aeromedical Examiner (AME).

-Find an AME database to locate an Aeromedical Examiner in your area.
+Use our Find an AME database to locate an Aeromedical Examiner in your area.